Casa de la Independencia Museum: History

 The house was built in 1772 by the Spanish settler Antonio Martínez Sáenz who was married to the Paraguayan Petrona Caballero de Bazán.
 The walls were constructed from adobe; with thatched roof and framework made of bamboo and palm wood.
 The Martínez Sáenz-Caballero de Bazán couple had two children, Pedro Pablo and Sebastián Antonio.
 Both brothers inherited the house and used it together with their wives Carmen Speratti and Nicolasa Marín, respectively.
 Besides the two married couples, two young ladies, Facunda Speratti and Virginia Marín, sisters of Carmen and Nicolasa, lived in the house.
 The threads of the nation's history started to interweave around this family.

 The house was also used to lodge Captain Pedro Juan Caballero when he visited Asuncion from his provincial hometown.
-Across the street was the residence of Juana Martínez de Lara, aunt of the patriot Vicente Ignacio Iturbe, who was used to live in his aunt's house.
+Across the street was the residence of Juana Martínez de Lara, aunt of the patriot Vicente Ignacio Iturbe, who used to live in his aunt's house.
 Captain Juan Bautista Rivarola Matto, usually residing in Barrero Grande, lodged in the house of his mother-in-law which was next to the old alley.
 The patriot Fulgencio Yegros and lieutenant Mariano Recalde also went frequently to the Martinez's house.
 They were courting Facunda Speratti and Virginia Marín.

 Due to these circumstances and its location, the residence of the Martínez brothers became the perfect place to conceal the secret meetings that were held to organize the conspiracy against the Spanish rule.

 On the night of May 14, 1811, a group of men, led by Pedro Juan Caballero, took the alley next to the house and went to the Governor's house, few blocks distant in order to force him into a power-sharing agreement.